murradkh/Shabus-Home/README.md

 Bus Terminal application for Shabus -  Cooperative Transportation Association of Jerusalem

  ## About the Association
-Shabus is a cooperative Transportation Association in Jerusalem, it offers a travel services to Jerusalem residences that have no private transportation method and have no religous-relative problem to travel on Saturdays "Shabat".
+Shabus is a cooperative Transportation Association in Jerusalem, it offers a travel services to Jerusalem residences that have no private transportation method and have no religous-relative problem to travel on Saturdays "Shabat".It is a non-profit Association which located in Ein-Karem.
+It has a lot of travel paths that spreads all around Israel.

  ## About Us
   Shabus Terminal is a mobile application that manages the travels of shabus organization.
 The software will be installed on a Terminal   that will be attached to the organization bus.It will supply useful services such as driver/passenger identification,path computation,